-The word "lobbyist" has acquired connotations not associated with the nobler virtues of representative government.
+The word "lobbyist" has negative connotations for some people.
 But the role of lobbyist has a history reaching to the beginning of this nation.
 The Declaration of Independence complained that the colonists' repeated petitions for redress "have been answered only by repeated injury."
-The right to petition the government is guaranteed by both the U.S. and Illinois Bills of Rights.
-4 The Illinois Constitution says: "The people have the right . . . to make known their opinions to their representatives and to apply for redress of grievances."
-To offer opinions and petitions for redress, both amateur and professional lobbyists come to Springfield every year.
+The right to petition the government is guaranteed by both the U.S. and Illinois Bills of Rights.5 The Illinois Constitution says: "The people have the right . . . to make known their opinions to their representatives and to apply for redress of grievances."6 To offer opinions and petitions for redress, both amateur and professional lobbyists come to Springfield every year.

-Lobbyist Registration Act

-The Lobbyist Registration Act requires a broad class of persons to register as lobbyists.
-The Act, and regulations issued by the Secretary of State seeking to interpret and modify it, impose a complex body of definitions and requirements.
+- Lobbyist Registration Act Registration Act The Lobbyist Registration Act7 requires a broad class of persons to register as lobbyists.8 The Act, and regulations issued by the Secretary of State seeking to interpret and modify it,9 impose a complex body of definitions and requirements.
 The following summarizes them, focusing on those that directly affect legislators.
-(The major direct effect of the Act on legislators is that the Act requires lobbyists to report all expenditures on behalf of legislators-even for items such as food and beverages-in a database posted on the Internet.
-The Act also requires legislators to be notified that they will be named as beneficiaries of such expenditures; and it allows any legislator so named to dispute such a report.)
-The following is not a complete summary of the Act as it affects lobbyists.

-Who must register

-The Act requires registration of anyone, not exempt under it, who (whether or not for compensation) either "undertakes to lobby" or pays anyone else to engage in lobbying.
-The Act defines "lobbying" as "any communication with an official of the executive or legislative branch of State government . . . for the ultimate purpose of influencing any executive, legislative, or administrative action."
-Anyone (including a firm, organization, committee, or group) that employs another person or entity for any of those purposes must also register unless exempt as described in a later paragraph.
+(The major direct effect of the Act on legislators is that it requires lobbyists to report all expenditures on behalf of legislators-even for items such as food and beverages-in a database posted on the Internet.
+The Act also requires legislators to be notified that they will be named as beneficiaries of such expenditures; and allows any legislator so named to dispute such a report.)
+The following is not a complete summary of the Act as it affects lobbyists. - Who must register The Act requires registration by anyone, not exempt under it, who (whether or not for compensation) either "undertakes to lobby" or pays anyone else to engage in lobbying.10 The Act defines "lobbying" as "communicat[ing], including the soliciting of others to communicate, with an official . . . for the ultimate purpose of influencing any executive, legislative, or administrative action at the State, municipal, county, or township government level."11 Anyone (including a firm, organization, committee, or group12) that employs another person, entity, or consultant for any of those purposes must also register, 13 unless exempt as described in a later paragraph.
+A consultant who communicates with an official on behalf of a lobbyist, or makes an expenditure benefitting an official, must register as a lobbyist within 2 business days thereafter.14